garrandall/popular-music-data/tracks/don-t-cha-the-pussycat-dolls-busta-rhymes.md

 And I know you want it (I know you want it)
 It's easy to see (It's easy to see)
 And in the back of your mind
-I know you should be fuckin' with me (Ahh)
+I know you should be fuckin' with me (Ah)

 Don't cha wish your girlfriend was hot like me?